 Relish the city vibe from sun up to sunset.
 Lots of live music, art galleries, eateries and eclectic bars to hang with family and friends downtown.
 Take a exhilarating walk along the waterfront and visit the locale Farmer's Market on Wednesday afternoons or early Saturday morning!

 A great home for your holiday in New Bern!

 How to get the best deal on your rental

-- Many property managers and vacation properties provide Pamlico area area travel discount guides that feature deals, either offered individually by local companies, or by a relationship between the property management company and the local vendor itself.
-These guides may provide an excellent start to your rental search.
+- Many property management companies and rental homes provide Pamlico area area promotional travel books that feature money-saving deals, either offered independently by vendors, or through a relationship between the property manager and the merchant itself.
+These guides provide an excellent start to your rental home search.

 The Rental Process

-Some people are surprised to learn the number of vacation rentals are available in their area of interest.
-Rental homes are gaining in popularity among vacationers, and visitors will find that the sheer number of properties available makes it possible to find an suitable retreat to accommodate their Pamlico area gang, from low-noise condos to gigantic event homes with several bedrooms.
+First-timers are oftentimes surprised at the number and wide variety of short-term vacation rentals available in the Pamlico area area.
+Rental homes are gaining in popularity among vacationers, and visitors will find that the sheer number of rental properties available allows them to find an suitable retreat to suit their Pamlico area group, from tranquil condos to massive event homes with several bedrooms.

 Searching the Internet

 A number of internet resources exist to match vacationers with rental home owners..
 In addition to Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Pamlico area local vacation homes" for local rental management companies.
 Local agencies often have an exclusive assortment of vacation rentals daily and weekly.